-Much of Pittsburgh's housing stock is severely aged requiring landlords to invest Cost of Recently Constructed Apartments, 2015 significant capital to create properties that are habitable.
+Much of Pittsburgh's housing stock is severely aged requiring landlords to invest significant capital to create properties that are habitable.
 Roughly 75 percent of the housing stock was built prior to 19605 and 50 percent was built prior to 19406.
 In order to attract additional units, The HACP must align the payment standard to reflect the investment made by the landlord.
-Construction make almost it impossible for voucher holders to reside in newly constructed often high-end luxury units creating an even bigger affordability gap.
-One of Pittsburgh's unique assets is its availability of inexpensive resale properties and home prices.
-For perspective, between January 1, 2013 and January 1, 2016, 10,892 homes were purchased7.
-Landlords have taken advantage of this environment and are able to buy properties that can become rental units.
-This process is more cost effective than new construction and attainable for most landlords.
-Through the approved Rehab Payment Standard, the HACP will be able to create new affordable units while decreasing the number of vacant or uninhabitable homes.8
+Construction costs make it almost